An advanced walls mod for supported Luanti games https://content.luanti.org/packages/Linuxdirk/sdwalls/

 This setting allows to disable the connection between different wall types.
 By default walls of different types do connect.
 If this is not wanted simply set the value to true so walls only connect to theirselves.

-sdwalls_connect_to_self = false -- Disabled by default
+sdwalls_connect_to_self = false

 For the sake of simplicity of this mod this feature only controls the connection nodebox to use.
 When set and two different walls meet they still prepare to connect (i.e. pillar generated at meeting point, wall generated to connect to the pillar), they just dont connect anymore.